GET BACK AND MORE

 COMMENTARY

-This album is derived from the same tape which also originated KUM BACK (S1 / S2); it lacks Dig it and One after 909.
+This album is based on the same tape that gave birth to KUM BACK (S1 / S2), but it lacks Dig it and One after 909.
 The pressing is better, with less tape hiss, but it plays very fast.
 The stereo channels are reversed.
-Track 13 is listed as "echoed": actually, it is the original stereo version, with the left channel delayed (of about 1 second!: the results can easily be imagined...).
+Track 13 is listed as "echoed", but it is actually the original stereo version with the left channel delayed (of about 1 second!: the results can easily be imagined...).

 RELEASES